House Democrats pass sweeping gun background-check legislation

-House Democrats on Thursday passed two bills that would impose stricter background checks on all commercial gun sales, marking the most significant legislative action on gun control in more than 20 years.
+House Democrats on Thursday passed two bills that would impose stricter background checks on all commercial gun sales, marking the most significant legislative action on gun control since Democrats won the White House and both chambers of Congress.

 The first bill, HR 8, the Bipartisan Background Checks Act of 2021, would require background checks for all firearm sales or transfers in the country.
 Background checks are not currently required for sales or transfers by unlicensed or private sellers.
 It passed in a 227-203 vote with only eight Republicans voting in favor.